itrix-edge/kubeflow/docs/pytorch_serve.md

 ```
 2. creating image

-To enable docker BuildKit by default, set daemon configuration in /etc/docker/daemon.json feature to true and restart the daemon:
+To enable docker BuildKit by default, set daemon configuration in /etc/docker/daemon.json feature to true and restart the daemon and restart docker:
 ```
 { "features": { "buildkit": true } }
 ```